 How do you encourage managers to provide real-time feedback?

 Bringing about a shift in culture and effectively introducing new practices in a company can take some time.
-Here are a few tips that will help make the process of change a smoother one:
+Here are a few tips that will help make the process of implementing real-time feedback a smoother one:

 1. Offer managers training